-Six years after buying the property, you sell it for $280,000, which means you have to pay capital gains on your $30,000 profit.
+Six years after buying the residential property, you sell it for $280,000, which means you have to pay capital gain on your $30,000 profit.
 Since you’re in the 15% tax rate, that’s $4,500.
-You were able to deduct $43,636 thanks to depreciation, which means that you have to pay taxes on the amount you deducted from your taxes (depreciation recapture).
-You have to pay those taxes even if you don’t take depreciation so long as you qualify for it, so you might as well take advantage of depreciation because the IRS will treat you as if you did!
+You were able to deduct $43,636 thanks to your depreciation deduction, which means that you have to pay taxes on the amount you deducted from your taxes (depreciation recapture).
+You have to pay those taxes even if you don’t take depreciation so long as you qualify for it, so you might as well take advantage of this tax benefit because the IRS will treat you as if you did!
 So, that’s going to be $43,636 x 24% = $10,473.
 24% is the depreciation recapture tax rate.

 Add all your taxes together, $10,473 + $4,500, and you end up with $14,973 in total taxes.

 When do I owe taxes on rental income?

 Rental income is reported on tax returns most often using Schedule E (Form 1040).
 This is used to report both income and expenses.
 These taxes can get pretty complicated to file, so it’s a good idea to work with a tax professional.
 How complicated?
 See below!

 How to Report rental income on your tax return?